davizinh0E/schedio/PWA-SETUP.md

 2. **service-worker.js** - Enables offline functionality and caching
 3. **PWA meta tags** - Added to schedio.html for better mobile support
 4. **Service Worker registration** - Automatically registers when the app loads
-5. **generate-icons.html** - Tool to create your app icons
+5. **convert-icon.html** - Tool to convert your icon to PWA sizes

 ## 🎨 Step 1: Generate Icons

-1. Open `generate-icons.html` in your browser
+1. Open `convert-icon.html` in your browser
+2. Upload your `Untitled.png` icon
-2. Click both download buttons to save:
+3. Click "Download Both Icons" to save:
    - `icon-192.png`
    - `icon-512.png`
-3. Place both icons in the same folder as `schedio.html`
+4. Place both icons in the same folder as `schedio.html`

 ## 🚀 Step 2: Serve Your App